Topics of interest

 (To be continued) Click Here to read more about My Comeback

 I created this web site for my memories, resources and to encourage other seniors to get back into the game.
-You can start back at any age.
+You can start back at any age as long as you get good medical advise from a health care provider, proper training and have the desire to compete,.

 Senior Athletic Training